emiraga/verilogscript/README.md

 Multi-line statements
 =====================

 Except for blank lines and comments, every line is a statement.
-However, there are two ways to make to make one statement span multiple lines (a.k.a. multi-line statements).
-Firstly:
+However, there are two ways to make single statement span multiple lines (a.k.a. multi-line statements).
+Ending a line with back-slash:

     This is \
 	same statement

-Secondly:
+And second way is with brackets:

     This is (
       also {